🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 The 5 signals a good lookalike engine compares

-When a similar-creator search is doing its job, it's weighing these five signals — not just one.
+When a similar-creator search is doing its job, it's weighing these five signals together — not just one.

 1. Audience overlap, not aesthetic match